Time Bandits: Plot

 Kevin becomes separated from the group and ends up in Mycenaean Greece, meeting King Agamemnon.
 After Kevin inadvertently helps Agamemnon kill a Minotaur, the king adopts him.
 Randall and the others soon locate Kevin and abduct him, much to his resentment, and escape through another hole, arriving on the RMS Titanic.
 After it sinks, they tread water while arguing with each other.
 Evil manipulates the group and transports them to his realm, the Time of Legends.
-After surviving encounters with ogres and a giant, Kevin and the dwarfs locate the Fortress of Ultimate Darkness and are led to believe that "The Most Fabulous Object in the World" awaits them, luring them into Evil's trap.
+After surviving encounters with ogres and a giant, Kevin and the dwarves locate the Fortress of Ultimate Darkness and are led to believe that "The Most Fabulous Object in the World" awaits them, luring them into Evil's trap.
 Evil takes the map and locks the group in a cage over a bottomless pit.
-While looking through the Polaroids he took, Kevin finds one that includes the map, and the group realises there is a hole near them.
-They escape from the cage and Kevin distracts their pursuers while the others go through the hole.
+While looking through the Polaroids he took, Kevin finds one that includes the map, and the group realises that there is a hole near them.
+They escape from the cage, and Kevin distracts their pursuers while the others go through the hole.

 Evil confronts Kevin and takes the map from him.
-The dwarfs return with various warriors and fighting machines from across time, but Evil has no trouble overpowering them all.
-As Kevin and the dwarfs cower, Evil prepares to unleash his ultimate power.
+The dwarves return with various warriors and fighting machines from across time, but Evil effortlessly and comically defeats them all.
+As Kevin and the dwarves cower, Evil prepares to unleash his ultimate power.
 Suddenly, he is engulfed in flames and burned into charcoal; from the smoke, a besuited elderly man emerges, revealed as the Supreme Being.
-He reveals that he allowed the dwarfs to borrow his map and the whole adventure had been a test.
-He orders the dwarfs to collect the pieces of concentrated Evil, warning that they can be deadly if not contained.
-After recovering the map he allows the dwarfs to rejoin him in his creation duties.
+He reveals that he allowed the dwarves to borrow his map, and the whole adventure had been a test.
+He orders the dwarves to collect the pieces of concentrated Evil, warning that they can be deadly.
+After recovering the map, he allows the dwarves to rejoin him in his creation duties.
 The Supreme Being disappears with the dwarfs, leaving Kevin behind as a missed piece of Evil begins to smoulder.

-Kevin awakes in his bedroom to find it filled with smoke.
+Kevin awakens in his bedroom and finds it filled with smoke.
 Firefighters break down the door and rescue him as they put out a fire in his house.
 One of the firemen finds that his parents' new toaster oven caused the fire.
 As Kevin recovers, he finds one of the firemen resembles Agamemnon and discovers that he still has the photos from his adventure.
 Kevin's parents discover a smouldering rock in the toaster oven.
-Recognising it as a piece of Evil, Kevin warns them not to touch it because it is pure evil.
-They touch it and explode, leaving only their shoes.
-As the Agamemnon-firefighter winks at the boy before leaving, Kevin approaches the smoking shoes and is seen from above as his figure grows smaller, revealing the planet and then outer space, before being rolled up in the map by the Supreme Being.
+Recognising it as a piece of Evil, Kevin warns them not to touch it, but they ignore him, do so, and explode, leaving only their shoes.
+As the Agamemnon-firefighter winks at the boy before leaving, Kevin approaches the smoking shoes and is seen from above as his figure grows smaller, revealing the planet and outer space, before being rolled up in the map by the Supreme Being.